kaelinlabdfci/HIF2a_CCND1_ccRCC/README.md

 All sequencing data is deposited in GEO under project -

-The raw data for running the analysis pipeline can be found in this [Figshare link](-).

-The intermediate/processed data for reproducing the Figures can be found in this [Figshare link](-).
+The intermediate/processed data for reproducing the Figures can be found in the Processed_data folder

 ## Results and Figures